-- Matters of discourtesy will be handled immediately by the subject teacher, homeroom teacher and/or MYP Coordinator. - In case of academic dishonesty steps will be taken (check the Handbook's section on Academic Integrity Policy). - If a student does not meet the deadline for submitting a homework assignment/project she/he will be awarded '0' on all the assessed criteria for the given assignment - In case of misconduct during a class, the student will be summoned to the MYP Coordinator's office in order to explain himself/herself and write a report regarding the misbehaviour. - In case of repetitive tardiness parents will be summoned and students penalized by unexcused absences. - If a student does not fulfil her/his obligations regarding the Personal Project for example meetings with the supervisor, etc. parents will be informed and summoned for a meeting with the supervisor first; if this kind of behaviour continues then the home-room teacher and the MYP coordinator will also be summoned.

-- If a student uses a cell phone or any other electronic gadget not permitted by the subject teacher, it will be confiscated and will only be released into the hands of the student's parents who will come to school to collect them from the MYP Coordinator. - In case of repetitive misconduct of class disruption parents will be informed by either the homeroom teacher or the MYP coordinator and summoned to school for parents-teacherstudent conference. - In case of intentional damage of the school or another person's property forgery, theft, and vandalism will result in expulsion from school. - Drug and alcohol consumption anywhere on school premises (inside and outside the building) on school trips or at school -authorized events or activities such as visits to museums, theatres, etc. will also result in severe disciplinary action.
+- If a student does not meet the deadline for submitting a homework assignment/project she/he will be awarded '0' on all the assessed criteria for the given assignment - In case of misconduct during a class, the student will be summoned to the MYP Coordinator's office in order to explain himself/herself and write a report regarding the misbehaviour. - In case of repetitive tardiness parents will be summoned and students penalized by unexcused absences. - If a student does not fulfil her/his obligations regarding the Personal Project for example meetings with the supervisor, etc. parents will be informed and summoned for a meeting with the supervisor first; if this kind of behaviour continues then the home-room teacher and the MYP coordinator will also be summoned. - If a student uses a cell phone or any other electronic gadget without the subject teacher's permission, it will be taken by the subject teacher and given back to the student at the end of the class.
+Subject teacher will make a note in the note rubric of e- dnevnik regarding this and will promptly inform the homeroom teacher about the 'unauthorized use of electronic gadgets such as tablets or cell phones during classes'.
+If repeated, disciplinary action of a warning will be issued in accordance with the School regulations and student's parents will be informed. - In case of intentional damage of the school or another person's property, forgery, theft, and vandalism will result in expulsion from school. - Drug and alcohol consumption anywhere on school premises (inside and outside the building) on school trips or at school -authorized events or activities such as visits to museums, theatres, etc. will also result in severe disciplinary action.